 Therefore, Two’s decision-making on credit and fraud is partially automated.
 Vis-à-vis fraud risk, a natural person reviews and takes into account all factors before a final decision is reached.The legal basis for these processing purposes is our legitimate interests in preventing, identifying and handling fraud events and in preventing, identifying and handling credit events involving risky behavior.
 For the sake of clarity, any decision based (wholly or partly) on the a fore mentioned automated processing will only produce legal effects for legal entities (e.g.companies) and not any natural persons.

 In the case the buyer is a registered sole trader we will send your social security number to our affiliated credit report agencies.
 The credit reporting agency will inform you that Two has taken a credit report.
 The credit information does not affect your credit rating.

 1.7 Sales and marketing

 We will contact companies and their representatives for sales and marketing purposes.
 This includes direct marketing to potential and existing customers, conducting customer surveys and finding potential customers via social media.
 We may, on occasion, use social media channels such as LinkedIn to reach out to those who we note are recurring users, or who we think may otherwise benefit from use of our platform.

-We will process information about the company name, phone number, email and URL, and the name and contact information of the relevant company representatives.
+We will process information about the company name, phone number, email and URL, and the name, contact and identification information of the relevant company representatives.